 American Express Personal Savings Account Features

 American Express is one of the premiere credit card companies around.
 With the recent financial crisis some of the traditional credit card firms like AmEx and Discover got into the banking business in an attempt to steal market share.

 American Express Bank, FSB offers two online account options: the online savings account and a certificate of deposit.

-The Online Savings Account is similar to options from companies like Discover Bank, Ally Bank, and EverBank.
+The Online Savings Account is similar to options from companies like Discover Bank, Ally Bank, and FNBO Direct.
 You get an online-only account that pays a very competitive interest rate compared to brick and mortar banks in your city, and is often among the highest in the nation.

 However, as with many things in life, not all online accounts are made the same.

 How Does American Express Personal Savings Account Compare?

-Is the American Express Savings Account account any better or worse than the competition?
+Is the American Express Savings Account any better or worse than the competition?
 Here’s a deeper look.

 FDIC Coverage.
 Above all other options — interest rates, fees, etc. — the need for Federal Deposit Insurance Corporation is an absolute necessary for any banking account you open whether online or brick-and-mortar.
 As you might expect, American Express’ savings accounts are covered by the normal FDIC coverage of $250,000 per account, giving you the security of knowing your funds are guaranteed up to that limit.

 Interest Rates.
 When you look at the major players in the online savings account arena (big banks that you would feel comfortable with rather than random small institutions), American Express’ online savings account has one of the highest interest rates available.
-The current rate is comparable to or higher than other high-interest savings accounts such as Ally Bank, Capital One 360, Discover Bank, and EverBank.
+The current rate is comparable to or higher than other high-interest savings accounts such as Ally Bank, Capital One 360, CIT Bank, and EverBank.
 The difference in rates are mostly insignificant unless you are sticking thousands of dollars into the account, but nonetheless one of the highest rates is with American Express.